Kwiebs/Forpetswithlove/exampleSite/content/english/blog/cat-allergies-guide-symptoms-treatment-management.md

 ---
-title: Cat Allergies Guide: Symptoms, Treatment, and Management
+title: "Cat Allergies Guide: Symptoms, Treatment, and Management"
 description: Complete guide to cat allergies.
 Learn about allergy symptoms, treatment options, prevention strategies, and how to help your allergic cat live comfortably.
 datepublished: 2026-04-22
 dateModified: 2026-04-22